opencog/atomspace/opencog/opencl/Design.md

   there is a network of interactions between the various `cl::` classes.
   That network is not a line, but a DAG.
 Encode the DAG as Atomese.
   That is, create an Atom that is more-or-less in 1-1 correspondence with the OpenCL classes.
-Comminication then requirs connecting the Atomese DAG in the same way that the OpenCL API expects the conections.
+Communication then requires connecting the Atomese DAG in the same way that the OpenCL API expects the connections.

 I like this third option.
 But how would it work, in practice?

-Three choices for wiring diagrams:
+Four choices for wiring diagrams:
+* `EvaluationLink` -- function-call-like
-* `RuleLink`
+* `RuleLink` -- inference-like
-* `EvaluationLink`
+* `FilterLink` -- electronics-circuit-like
-* `Section`
+* `Section` -- grammatical/sheaf-like

 Pros and cons:

 ### EvaluationLink
 Olde-school.
 Uses  `PredicateNode` for the function name, and a list of inputs, but no defined outputs.
-Can be given a TV to indicate probability, but no clear-cut interpretation of teh function arguments.
+Can be given a TV to indicate probability, but no clear-cut interpretation of the function arguments.
 Replaced by `EdgeLink` for performance/size.

 ### RuleLink
+Originally intended to be a base class for rewriting (for PLN).

 * Fairly compact.
 * Distinct "input" and "output" areas.
 * Rules are nameless (anonymous) with no built-in naming mechanism.